CMSgov/hpt-validator-cli/README.md

-# Hospital Price Transparency Validator CLI
+# Hospital Price Transparency CLI Validator

 CLI for validating CMS Hospital Price Transparency machine-readable files

 ## Getting Started

+### Prerequisites
+These were the minimum versions used to develop the CLI tool.
+It is recommended to keep both Node and NPM up-to-date with the latest releases.

+* Node (version 16.x)
+* NPM (version 8.5.x)

 ### Installation